 UTD’s conflict of interest policy and procedures govern requirements for investigator financial disclosures.
 UTD does not accept contracts with blanket provisions that preclude the investigator from performing research for others in related areas.

-Additional information on conflict of interest and other areas of research compliance (such as export controls) can be found on the Office of Research Compliance webpage.
+Additional information on conflict of interest and other areas of research compliance (such as export controls) can be found on the Office of Research Integrity and Outreach webpage.

 In the event a funding agreement is terminated by the sponsor for any reason, the sponsor will be expected to reimburse UTD for all costs incurred through the date of termination and for all non-cancellable obligations.